Florida’s same-sex marriage ban fails to recognize marriages licensed in other states and denies gays and lesbians dissolution of unhappy unions.

 With around 80,000 marriages ending on an annual basis, divorce is not a rare occurrence in Florida.
 However, the state’s refusal to acknowledge the validity of gay and lesbian marriages means its courts are selective about which types of couples are permitted to legally separate.
 Not only does Florida’s same-sex marriage ban deny same-sex couples who want to get hitched, it presents a huge legal obstacle to those who are seeking divorce.

 Kathleen Vacca is all too familiar with the legal, financial, and emotional challenges of being denied a divorce.
 Vacca and her same-sex partner of 17 years married in New Jersey, but their relationship ended 3 years later in 2012.
-Vacca currently resides in Manatee County, but is not permitted to legally divorce because Florida does not recognize her New Jersey marriage.
+Vacca currently resides in Manatee County but is not permitted to legally divorce because Florida does not recognize her New Jersey marriage.

 Vacca consulted 4 lawyers who confirmed that she would not be able to divorce in Florida.
 She could, however, attain a divorce is if she uprooted her life, moved back to New Jersey or a state that recognized same-sex marriage, and established a one-year residency.
 To make matters more complicated, some states, such as Massachusetts, prohibit residency for individuals who have relocated specifically for the purpose of divorce.

 In a similar case that recently took place in Hillsborough County, a majority of the appellate judges of the 2nd District Court of Appeal unexpectedly asked that the Florida Supreme Court decide the divorce issue.
-However, the state’s highest court has not yet responded on whether it will accept the divorce case.
+However, the state’s highest court has not yet responded to whether it will accept the divorce case.
 If the Florida Supreme Court does settle the same-sex divorce, the implications could be significant for future cases in the state.